apache/incubator-kie-tools/examples/micro-frontends-multiplying-architecture-ping-pong-view/README.md

 This package exposes a library with the necessary files for you to create a Ping-Pong View Envelope with your Ping-Pong View implementation.

-It's divided into the following directories:
+It's divided in the following directories:

 1. `api`
    - Provides the APIs that the Channel/Envelope expose to each other.